Finite-state transducers for substitution tilings: Relation to regular languages

 Let $\mathcal{E}$ denote the set of finite strings of symbols of the correct form to be the edge address of a tile within an $n$th-order supertile for some $n$.
 That is, strings of the form

 satisfying the necessary consistency criteria: $e$ must be the index of an edge of tile type $t_0$, and each $t_{n}$ must be the correct tile type to be subtile $i_{n+1}$ of a tile of type $t_{n+1}$.

-It is easy to see that $\mathcal{E}$ is a regular language, because a DFA can be constructed for it trivially, consisting of a special \textsc{start} state and a state for every $(\textit{layer}, \textit{tile type})$ pair, with a transition between two states of the latter type whenever the supertile type and subtile index in a symbol are consistent with the starting state.
+It is easy to see that $\mathcal{E}$ is a regular language, because a DFA can be constructed for it trivially, consisting of a special \textsc{start} state and a state for every $(\textit{layer}, \textit{tile type})$ pair, with a transition between two states of the latter type whenever the supertile type and subtile index in a symbol are consistent with the source state of the transition.

 Similarly, let $\mathcal{T}$ denote the language of strings giving the address of a tile rather than an edge, identical to $\mathcal{E}$ except that the first symbol is a bare tile type $t_0$ instead of a pair $(t_0,e)$.
 This too is regular, by the same reasoning.